 Students must have been to Israel before on Birthright or a similar short-term trip.
 Students that have spent more than three months living, participating on an organized trip, or gap year are ineligible

-Apartments or dorm-style housing in the Tel Aviv area.
+Israel Based Portion: Apartments or dorm-style housing in Tel Aviv.

 The number of participants to an apartment or room is dependent on the size of the accommodations and number of participants on the program.
 While meeting common standards, Onward Israel housing differs by program and even within a program.
 To learn more about this and other Onward Israel housing details, please visit our housing FAQ.

 Participants will be paired with an Israeli company or organization and assigned work projects to complete over the course of the program.
 It is expected that participants complete their work projects during the designated dates of the program and fully participate in all required enrichment and education activities.
 Note that there would be a shift in the type of work conducted after transitioning from in person to remote work.
 We appreciate your flexibility and understanding as even within a specific field, the nature of your work will change throughout the program.